Fast computation of Tukey trimmed regions and median in dimension $p>2$: Abstract

 \section{Abstract}

-Given data in $\mathbb{R}^{p}$, a Tukey $\tau$-trimmed region is the set of all points that have at least Tukey depth $\tau$ in the data.
-As they are visual, affine equivariant and robust, Tukey trimmed regions are useful tools in nonparametric multivariate analysis.
-While these regions are easily defined and can be interpreted as $p$-variate quantiles, their practical application is impeded by the lack of efficient computational procedures in dimension $p > 2$.
-We construct two algorithms that exploit certain combinatorial properties of the regions.
-Both calculate the exact region.
-They run much faster and require substantially less RAM than existing ones.
+Given data in $\mathbb{R}^{p}$, a Tukey $\kappa$-trimmed region is the set of all points that have at least Tukey depth $\kappa$ w.r.t. the data.
+As they are visual, affine equivariant and robust, Tukey regions are useful tools in nonparametric multivariate analysis.
+While these regions are easily defined and interpreted, their practical use in applications has been impeded so far by the lack of efficient computational procedures in dimension $p > 2$.
+We construct two novel algorithms to compute a Tukey $\kappa$-trimmed region, a na\"{i}ve one and a more sophisticated one that is much faster than known algorithms.
+Further, a strict bound on the number of facets of a Tukey region is derived.
+In a large simulation study the novel fast algorithm is compared with the na\"{i}ve one, which is slower and by construction exact, yielding in every case the same correct results.
+Finally, the approach is extended to an algorithm that calculates the innermost Tukey region and its barycenter, the Tukey median.
+Supplementary material is available online.